Discover the story of : Once there was a ball

 A tennis ball can last as little as 3 rallies for professional and semi-professional players.
 Amateurs may be able to use the same ball for up to 10 games, after which the decrease in the ball’s pressure is noticeable to the touch.
 When used as chair slippers in schools, each ball has a lifespan of 3 years.
 These balls would take 2,500 years to biodegrate in a landfill.

-Vasek Pospisil and Françoise Abanda are returning once again as official spokespersons for the 2017 On The Ball program.
-However this year we are excited to announce the addition of up and coming Canadian tennis professional Denis Shapovalov.
-Denis is currently ranked 172 by the Association of Tennis Professionals (ATP) and since joining has won 2 tournaments both here at home in Canada.
+Vasek Pospisil and Denis Shapovalov are returning once again as official spokespersons for the 2018 On The Ball program.
+Denis is currently ranked 25th by the Association of Tennis Professionals (ATP), which is 147 spots ahead of where he was when he joined the program last year.
 In 2016 Denis was Wimbledon Boys Single Champion as well as the US Open Boys Doubles Champion.
+At the 2017 Rogers Cup presented by National Bank, Denis beat top seeded Rafael Nadal on his path to a semi-final birth.
 We’re excited about the future of what Denis will bring to the Canadian tennis program.

 Tennis balls used as chair slippers reduce classroom noise by 32%, from 95 to 65 decibels.
 This puts noise levels below the 85-decibel threshold that can cause hearing loss.